Andy Drury: Luton Town (second spell)

 Drury rejoined Luton Town for a £100,000 fee on 30 June 2014 after two previous bids had been rebuffed by Crawley.
 He made his debut on the opening game of the season, starting in a 1–0 win away to Carlisle United.
 Drury's second spell at the club never reached the heights of the first, and in July 2015 his contract was cancelled a year early by mutual consent.

 Non-League

 On 14 July 2015, Drury signed for National League club Eastleigh.

 Drury joined Isthmian League Premier Division club Cray Wanderers as player-assistant manager in May 2021 before departing the club following the departure of manager Danny Kedwell in December 2021.

 In January 2022, Drury signed for Isthmian League Premier Division side Folkestone Invicta.
 Following spells as manager at Whitstable Town and Margate, he resumed his playing career by signing for Isthmian League South East Division club Chatham Town in January 2023.

 Managerial career

 On 22 March 2022, Isthmian League South East Division side Whitstable Town announced the appointment of Drury as club manager.

 Following the departure of Jay Saunders, Drury was appointed manager of Isthmian League Premier Division club Margate.

 He was dismissed on 26 December 2022 with Margate 16th in the table.

+In November 2023, Drury was named player-manager of Folkestone Invicta having previously held the role of player-coach.
+On 8 March 2025, he was sacked with the club sitting 13th in the table.